He continued to struggle, throwing 59 pitches in the first three innings and allowing five runs before leaving the game.

 "That's human nature," the manager said.
 "Some of those guys are probably pressing a little bit instead of letting the game come to them."

 Once the game was out of hand, both the offense and the pitchers settled into a groove.

 Reliever Chris Schroder came out of the bullpen to throw three scoreless innings, allowing only one hit and striking out three while demonstrating impressive command of his fastball.

 The offense picked up some hits, including a double from Zimmerman in the ninth.
 He scored, and the bases were loaded when the game ended with a double play.
 Because the Cubs held a six-run lead at the start of the inning, even that wasn't enough to get a tying run to the plate.

-"They were able to get momentum, and we weren't able to catch them," Young said.
+"They were able to get momentum, and we weren't able to catch them,"